Manafort Surrenders To FBI; Indicted In New Phase Of Mueller Inquiry

 Manafort resigned from the Trump campaign after revelations that he made more than $17 million in two years while working for the pro-Russia political party that once controlled Ukraine's government.

-If you need a recap of recent developments in the Russia investigations, NPR's Philip Ewing covers the developments, discussing claims and counter-claims — such as word that the "Trump campaign data firm's guru tried to link up with Wikileaks and that [Hillary] Clinton, DNC helped pay for infamous dossier on Trump."
+If you need a recap of recent developments in the Russia investigations, NPR's Philip Ewing covers them here, discussing claims and counterclaims — such as word that the "Trump campaign data firm's guru tried to link up with WikiLeaks and that [Hillary] Clinton, DNC helped pay for infamous dossier on Trump."
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.